e-schultz/not-a-robot-vault/References/Podcasts/Seeing White.md

 # [[Scene On Radio]] - Seeing White

-Seeing White is a podcast seeries on exploring the concepts of whiteness, how whiteness was built, and has played a big role in helping me better understand [[systemic racism]]
+Seeing White is a podcast series on exploring the concepts of whiteness, how whiteness was built, and has played a big role in helping me better understand [[systemic racism]], the history of racism, and anti-racism.

 ## Episode List
 -  [S2 E1: Turning the Lens](http://www.sceneonradio.org/episode-31-turning-the-lens-seeing-white-part-1/)